kraloveckey/venom/README.md

 See also *[`Web Accessible Source Code Ripping Tools`](#web-accessible-source-code-ripping-tools)*.

+* [`tartufo`](https://github.com/godaddy/tartufo) - Searches through git repositories for secrets, digging deep into commit history and branches.
+This is effective at finding secrets accidentally committed. tartufo also can be used by git pre-commit scripts to screen changes for secrets before they are committed to the repository.
 * [`vcsmap`](https://github.com/melvinsh/vcsmap) - Plugin-based tool to scan public version control systems for sensitive information.
 * [`Yar`](https://github.com/Furduhlutur/yar) - Clone git repositories to search through the whole commit history in order of commit time for secrets, tokens, or passwords.